phluid61/internet-drafts/rfc8089-bis-info/draft.md

 ### Vertical Line Character  {#pipe}

-{{!RFC3986}} forbids the use of the vertical line, however it may be necessary to interpret or update old URIs that include it.
+{{!RFC3986}} forbids the use of the vertical line, however it might be necessary to interpret or update old URIs that include it.

 To accommodate historical file URIs that have a vertical line